-How to Achieve Instant VM Recovery on VMware and Hyper-V
+How to Achieve Instant VM Recovery for VMware and Hyper-V

 If you want to maintain your work continuity, instant VM recovery can be much helpful.
 In this article, I will introduce the easiest way to achieve instant VM recovery.
 That is, VM snapshot.